gwimbrow/mslto/README.md

 node.data // => '{ "foo": "baz" }'
 ```

-## Supported Browsers

-mslto is architected with the built-in [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object, and therefore cannot support obsolete browsers like Internet Explorer.
-At this time, there are no plans for developing anything like a "compatibility mode" for IE 11.

 ## Rationale

 mslto models data in a tree structure wherein each node "owns" a part of the whole application "state", whilst making that data available for any of its child nodes.
 Because of how the system leverages prototypal chaining, there is no need to explicitly pass props down from one node to another.
 The mslto application state neither has to reflect the structure of the DOM nor align with any particular framework or architecture governing UI components.